Beijing in a Day || Is it Possible?

 What To See In Beijing In 2 Days?

 If you have two days to spend in Beijing a great spot to explore on your 2nd day is…

 798 Art District

-This is one of the most underrated art districts in the world as well as one of the most underrated places in Beijing.
-That’s why we have no hesitation to put it at number 2 on our list on what to see in Beijing in 1 day.
+This is one of the most underrated art districts around, as well as one of the most underrated places in Beijing.

-What makes this place so special is that someone has clearly stumbled upon an old abandoned manufacturing section of Beijing and transformed it into a hipsters paradise.
+What makes this place so special is that someone has stumbled upon an old abandoned manufacturing section of Beijing and transformed it into a hipster paradise.

 798 is not too far out from the city centre but can be a little bit tricky if you wish to get there by subway.